lucascranach/cranach-docker/README.md

 `sudo cd /var/lucascranach/cranach-docker/importer && unzip files.zip && rm files.zip`
 * Start the import script
   * for **prod** enviroment
-  `cd /var/lucascranach/cranach-docker/importer && make importesinidices`
+  `cd /var/lucascranach/cranach-docker/importer && make importesindices`

 ### If the data on the local machine is to be updated